Does your team generate huge spreadsheets of data on a regular basis?

 As with any strategic decision.
 Plan.

 Begin by agreeing on some well-defined goals that align to broader business goals.
-For example, if you have business objective to reduce staff turnover through staff development, then your training results should feed into information gathered during staff appraisals in a way that allows for generating training plans that factor in knowledge gaps that stand in the way of career aspirations.
+For example, if you have a business objective to reduce staff turnover through staff development, then your training results should feed into information gathered during staff appraisals in a way that allows for generating training plans that factor in knowledge gaps that stand in the way of career aspirations.
 As these gaps are bridged and staff are prepared for the next stepping stone in their career, this information needs to be surfaced when internal vacancies become available.

 Armed with clear goals, your integration team can determine the best way to realise them.
 They will be able to identify the most reliable sources and factor in any exceptions when they know clearly what is the intended use.

 It will allow them to ensure that the right data goes to the right people at the right time.
-It also allows them to restrict sensitive data access so it is available on on a need to know basis.
+It also allows them to restrict sensitive data access so it is available on a need to know basis.

 What’s the cost?